 Best Winter Activities

 With four ski areas right next to one another, there is plenty of terrain for skiers and snowboarders to explore during the winter months in Aspen.
-And that doesn't take into account all the backcountry and cross country skiing, snowshoeing, snowmobiling, and fat biking that can be done in the winter wilderness around Aspen.
+And that doesn't take into account all the uphilling routes, backcountry zones, and cross country skiing, snowshoeing, snowmobiling, and fat biking trails that are easy to access in the winter wilderness around Aspen.
 Non-skiers can apres ski, hike, shop, ice skate, sled, swim, rock climb indoors, visit museums and galleries, and much more.

 Aspen turns into a one-road-in town during the winter months, so travel can be slightly more challenging.
 However, in recent years, Aspen Airport has gained more airlines and increased flight schedules that have improved reliability and ease when flying into our mountain destination.